 utilized to build these billion dollar projects today and in the last three decades were likely

-THE UNNECESSARY GLOBAL MANAGEMENT CONCERN, FOR FINDING SKILLED MIG - FLUX CORED - TIG WELD PERSONNEL:
+THE UNNECESSARY GLOBAL MANAGEMENT CONCERN, FOR THE LACK OF SKILLED WELD PERSONNEL:

-PICK UP A WELD MAGAZINE OR READ THE BUISNESS SECTION AND BEFORE LONG YOU WILL READ ABOUT SOME IVORY TOWER EXECUTIVE COMPLAINING ABOUT THE SHORTAGE OF MIG - FLUX CORED OR TIG SKILLED WELDERS..
+PICK UP A WELD MAGAZINE OR READ THE BUISNESS SECTION AND BEFORE LONG YOU WILL RAED ABOUT SOME IVORY TOWER EXECUTIVE COMPLAINING ABOUT THE SHORTAGE OF MIG - FLUX CORED OR TIG SKILLED WELDERS..

-ANY COMPANY WHO DECIDES TO EMPLOY AN OPEN MINDED, DRUG FREE, ENTHUSIASTIC INDIVIDUAL WITH "ZERO WELD BACKGROUND", COULD USING MY EASY TO USE WELD PROCESS CONTROL - BEST PRACTICES TRAINING RESOURCES ACHIEVE THE FOLLOWING.
+THE WELD REALITY IS THIS: ANY COMPANY WHO DECIDES TO EMPLOY AN OPEN MINDED, DRUG FREE, ENTHUSIASTIC INDIVIDUAL WITH "ZERO WELD BACKGROUND", COULD USING MY EASY TO USE WELD PROCESS CONTROL - BEST PRACTICES TRAINING RESOURCES ACHIEVE THE FOLLOWING.

-WITH SOMEONE WHO HAS NEVER WELDED, IT WOULD TAKE 4 TO 8 DAYS TO TEACH AND TRAIN ANYONE WHO HAS A STEADY HAND TO MEET ANY CODE PIPE OR STRUCTURAL WELD QUALITY REQUIREMENTS WITH EITHER THE MIG - FCAW OR TIP TIG PROCESS..
+WITH SOMEONE WHO HAS NEVER WELDED, IT WOULD TAKE 5 TO 8 DAYS TO TEACH AND TRAIN ANYONE WHO HAS A STEADY HAND TO MEET ANY CODE PIPE OR STRUCTURAL WELD QUALITY REQUIREMENTS WITH EITHER THE MIG - FCAW OR TIP TIG PROCESS..
 View Ed's MIG - FCAW Best Weld Practices - Process Control Resources.

 WELDERS, PLEASE DON'T GET UPSET WITH ME ABOUT THE ABOVE STATEMENT.
 LET'S FACE IT, IF YOU ARE A TRUE WELD PROFESSIONAL YOU WOULD BE AN INDIVIDUAL THAT COULD "WITHOUT PLAYING AROUND WITH THE WELD CONTROLS" OPTIMIZE ANY OF THE COMMON MANUAL OR AUTOMATED WELD PROCESSES ON ANY, ALL POSITION, CODE OR NONE CODE WELD APPLICATIONS.
 WHEN YOU CAN DO THIS, YOU ARE A WELD PROFESSIONAL.
 IF YOU CAN'T DO THIS, YOU ARE SIMPLY A WELDING OPERATOR..